microsoft/PythonProgrammingPuzzles/puzzles/README.md

 * <a name="fib3"></a>**Fib3** Inspired by [HumanEval](https://github.com/openai/human-eval) \#63

-    Almost identical to problem 46 (3 instances)
+    Almost identical to problem 46 (5 instances)

     ```python
     def sat(init: List[int], target=124156):
+        a, b, c = init
+        for i in range(16):
+            a, b, c = b, c, (a + b + c)
+        return a == target

+    def sol(target=124156):
         """
         Define a triple-Fibonacci sequence to be a sequence such that each number is the sum of the previous
         three.
 Given a target number, find an initial triple such that the 17th number in the sequence is the
         given target number.

+        Sample Input:
+        0

+        Sample Output:
+        [0, 0, 0]
         """
-        a, b, c = init
-        for i in range(16):
-            a, b, c = b, c, (a + b + c)
-        return a == target
     ```
     <details><summary>1 hand-written solution </summary>